14/15 December 1816: A Whoreson Night

 9 Providence Place, London

 Regency London: The years from 1811 to 1820 are called The Regency, or Regency period, marked by George, Prince of Wales, becoming the Prince Regent.
 George’s father, King George III, has been officially declared mentally incapable, and therefore his son assumes (is delegated) the role of King—hence, the Prince Regent and the Regency Period.
-The era is marked by complicated historical, economic, political events and forces—such as the defeat of Napoleon (1815, with the Battle of Waterloo), the Corn Law (1815), Luddite activities (1811-1812), the Spa Field riot (1816), political activism (for example, Hannah More, James Stephen, William Wilberforce), the Peterloo Massacre (1819), the Cato Street conspiracy (1820), and the rise of both Evangelicalism and humanitarianism.
+The era is marked by complicated historical, cultural, economic, political events—such as the defeat of Napoleon (1815, with the Battle of Waterloo), the 1815 Corn Law, Luddite activities (1811-1812), the Spa Field riot (1816), the important trials of William Hone for sedition and blasphemy (1817), political activism (for example, Hannah More, James Stephen, William Wilberforce), the Peterloo Massacre (1819), the Cato Street conspiracy (1820), and the rise of both Evangelicalism and humanitarianism.
 Then there was also the Regency London social and cultural scene, known for its extreme pursuits of fashion (like dandyism), pleasure-seeking, décor, theatre, sporting events, the fine arts, and architecture (for example, the work of John Nash).
 For many, this was a condition of utter excess during hard times, and Keats would have had front-line exposure to it.

-Keats could enjoy some of social mixing downtown London.
-Here he is at the residence
+Keats could enjoy some of social mixing downtown in Regency London.
+Here he is at

-means is not perfectly clear, but it certainly suggests the evening involved much
+What this means is not perfectly clear, but it certainly suggests the evening involved

 During this week, Keats likely completes I stood tip-toe upon a little hill.
 It becomes the opening poem for the 1817 volume, and so Keats must have thought something of its poetic worth.
 In December 1816, Keats is also publicly certified (listed) as a apothecary, has his thus-far best sonnet published (On First Looking into Chapman’s Homer), has an article partly about him published, and has a face-mask made by an established artist (Benjamin Robert Haydon).
 Perhaps some of this contributes to his celebration—and inebriation—at the Richards residence.